Who Do They Follow: Priyanka Chopra

-Right before her maiden Hollywood film Baywatch releases this week, Priyanka Chopra is embroiled in yet another controversy (which has a lot to do with not being “sanskaari” enough for a handful of countrymen and women).
+No Indian actress has made waves in Hollywood quite like Priyanka Chopra.
+If you look at her follower count, you’ll notice that it is more than some of the big celebrities like Shah Rukh Khan, Amitabh Bachchan and Virat Kohli.

+She was included in Time’s list 100 most influential people, and for good reason.
+“She has drive, ambition, self-respect, and she knows there’s no substitute for hard work.
+We always quote the saying “Wear your success like a T-shirt, not like a tuxedo,” and she really does—as big a star as she is, as global as she is, as beautiful as she is, there’s this interesting quality of relatability,” Dwayne Johnson (her Baywatch co-star) told Time.

-The stunning Baywatch villainess was slammed by some on social media for disrespecting PM Narendra Modi by wearing a dress and sitting cross-legged (a disrespectable position to sit in, according to a whole lot of costume vigilantes) but the sassy lady gave it back to all the trolls with this response.
+The stunning Baywatch villainess was recently slammed by some on social media for disrespecting PM Narendra Modi by wearing a dress and sitting cross-legged (a disrespectable position to sit in, according to a whole lot of costume vigilantes) but the sassy lady gave it back to all the trolls with this response.

 For all those harping about the fact that dresses aren’t Indian enough, she responded with this photograph where she’s flaunting her legs in a high slit denim dress, alongside her mother.
 Take that.